lightbend/fdp-sample-applications/README.md

 ### Publisher: Running Local

-To run the _Publisher_ component, we need first to have the IP addresses for the Kafka broker and Zookeeper.
+To run the _Publisher_ component, we need first to have the IP address for the Kafka broker.
 Those dependencies can run in an external cluster or can be installed and executed locally.
 See this guide for a local install: [Kafka Quick Start](https://kafka.apache.org/quickstart)